Prabh345/real-estate-price-prediction/real-estate-prediction/README.md

 public/: Stores static assets like the favicon and the root HTML template. package.json: Includes all dependencies and scripts required to build and run the app.

-How to Run Locally
+How to Run Locally:
-Clone the Repository
+Clone the Repository:
 git clone https://github.com/Prabh345/real-estate-price-prediction.git
 cd real-estate-price-prediction

-Install Dependencies
+Install Dependencies -
 npm install

-Start the Development Server
+Start the Development Server - npm start
-npm start

 The app will be available at http://localhost:3000.

-Build for Production
+Build for Production -
 npm run build

-Deploy to GitHub Pages
+Deploy to GitHub Pages -
 npm run deploy

 How It Works